awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

         --set image.tag=v1.11.2 \
         --set init.image.tag=v1.11.2
         ```
       + If your nodes have access to the Amazon EKS Amazon ECR repositories and are in an AWS Region other than `us-west-2`, then install the chart with the release name `aws-vpc-cni`\.
 Replace *eks\-ecr\-account*** with the value from [Amazon container image registries](add-ons-images.md) for the AWS Region that your cluster is in\.
-Replace *region\-code* with the AWS Region that your cluster is in\.
+Replace `region-code` with the AWS Region that your cluster is in\.

         ```
         helm upgrade -i aws-vpc-cni eks/aws-vpc-cni \